Broadcast Track: The women

 Erica Byfield is an Emmy award winning general assignment reporter for WNBC-TV in New York City.
 She joined News 4 New York in September 2016.
 Prior to that she spent nearly 6 years working for WSB-TV in Atlanta as an investigative and general assignment reporter.
 She also worked for KMOV in St. Louis, MO and for KFVS in Cape Girardeau, MO.
 Awards for her work include several regional Emmy awards, two regional Edward R Murrow awards and she was an IRE medal finalist. @ericabyfield4ny

 Cindy Galli is Chief of Investigative Projects for ABC News in New York.
-Galli oversees a team of network correspondents and producers specializing in investigations ranging from government fraud and waste to consumer issues.
-She also heads up collaborative investigative projects between ABC News and network affiliates around the country.
-A member of IRE since 1994, her work has garnered regional and national awards over 25 years of reporting.
-On Twitter: @mustangalli
+She oversees a team of award-winning network correspondents and producers specializing in longform investigations.
+Cindy serves on the board of directors for Investigative Reporters and Editors (IRE), where she has been a member since 1994.
+A longtime investigative producer, her work has garnered regional and national awards over 25 years of reporting.
+Bay Area native and UC Berkeley alum.
+Go Bears!

 Darcy Spears is a veteran broadcaster whose entire career has been as investigative reporter.
 She's a graduate of U.C.
 Berkeley and holds a masters degree from the Medill School of Journalism at Northwestern University.
 So far in her 24-year career, she's earned 17 Emmy awards, 9 regional and two national Edward R. Murrow awards and numerous other honors.
 She prides herself on exposing corruption and being a voice for the voiceless.